6 October 1976 massacre: Overview

-King Bhumibol wielded his influence through a "network monarchy" that was centered on Privy Council President Prem Tinsulanonda.
+Bhumibol wielded his influence through a "network monarchy" that was centered on Privy Council President Prem Tinsulanonda.
 One of the main features of the network monarchy was that the monarch intervened actively in political developments, largely by working through proxies such as privy councillors and trusted military figures.
 This network monarchy suggests that, contrary to the popular belief that the king was a constitutional monarch and above politics, rather he had been intimately involved in Thai politics and had often intervened in order to secure his political and economic interests.
-The instability brought about by the student protesters until 1976 as well as the growing specter of communist threat in the region, especially after the "domino effect" where Vietnam, Cambodia, and Laos fell in succession to the communists, convinced King Bhumibol to see the protesters as a threat to his rule.
+The instability brought about by the student protesters until 1976 as well as the growing specter of communist threat in the region, especially after the "domino effect" where Vietnam, Cambodia and Laos fell in succession to the communists, convinced Bhumibol to see the protesters as a threat to his rule.
 The Thai state and its politicians subsequently branded these students, as well as workers and farmers, as "communists" and a "fifth column for the Communist Party of Thailand (CPT) and North Vietnam."

-In reality, there was little evidence for the claim that protesters, including students protesting at Thammasat University, were communists.
+There was little evidence for the claim that protesters, including students protesting at Thammasat University, were communists.
 While the CPT had grown in strength, they were far from a unified force and they appealed to peasants by focusing on social injustices while avoiding attacking the monarchy and Buddhism.
 Their gains were fuelled more by the government's alienation of the peasantry.
 This suggests that the term "communists" was applied very liberally and indiscriminately and more often than not, deliberately, to those who were deemed to be the sources of instability that threatened the monarchy and the king.
-In the Thai state's view, communism was simply the enemy of the nation, religion (Buddhism), and monarchy, and a sworn enemy of "Thainess".
+In the Thai state's view, communism was simply the enemy of the nation, religion (Buddhism) and monarchy, and a sworn enemy of "Thainess".
 One of the more persistent counterinsurgency strategies was to link socialists, communists, and the Left to external threats.
-In order to deal effectively with the "communist" threat that would undermine his rule and status, in addition to deploying governmental forces such as the Thai military and police, King Bhumibol, through his network monarchy, also encouraged three paramilitary forces—the Village Scouts, Nawaphon, and Red Gaurs—to use violence against protesters from 1973 to 1976, culminating in the Thammasat massacre.
+In order to deal effectively with the "communist" threat that would undermine his rule and status, in addition to deploying governmental forces such as the Thai military and police, Bhumibol, through his network monarchy, also encouraged three paramilitary forces—the Village Scouts, Nawaphon, and Red Gaurs—to use violence against protesters from 1973 to 1976, culminating in the Thammasat massacre.